codatio/codat-docs/docs/assess/enhanced-liabilities/loans-overview.md

 ---
-title: "Enhanced Liabilities - Loans"
+title: "Enhanced liabilities - loans"
 description: "Learn how to identify a company's loans to better understand its financial health"
 sidebar_label: "Enhanced liabilities loans overview"
 ---